Anony-CFFM/CFFM/README.md

 |Records|1,213,367|2,006,856|288,606|
 |Sparsity|99.97\%|99.99\%|99.81\%|

-Each dataset is divided into a training set: XXX.train.libfm (70%), a validation set: XXX.validation.libfm (20%),and a test set: test.libfm (10%)
+Each dataset is divided into:
+ - The training set: XXX.train.libfm (70%)
+ - The validation set: XXX.validation.libfm (20%)
+ - The test set: test.libfm (10%)